SarthakSingh18/encryptionAPI/README.md

 Dockerfile and docker-compose.yaml files get changed on server for security purpose and database configurations port numbers etc gets changed when this repo is cloned on server.

-for UI check this url:
+for UI(website related code) check this url: https://www.github.com/sarthaksingh18/encryptionapiui
-https://www.github.com/sarthaksingh18/encryptionapiui